Prosumma/CoreDataQueryInterface/README.md

 ## Overview

 Core Data Query Interface is a type-safe, fluent library for working with Core Data in Swift.
+If you've worked with LINQ in the C# world, you can think of CDQI as "LINQ for Core Data", though without the syntactic sugar of the custom operators.

 The syntax speaks for itself:

     let employees = moc.from(Employee).filter("salary > 80000").all()
     let highestPaidEmployeeName = moc.from(Employee).order(descending: "salary").select("name").first()
-    let highestSalary: NSNumber = moc.from(Employee).max("salary").pluck()!.first!
+    let highestSalary: NSNumber = moc.from(Employee).max("salary").value()!
     let numberOfSmiths = moc.from(Employee).filter("lastName = %@", "Smith").count()

     for employee in moc.from(Employee).order("startDate") {